Agoric/documentation/main/ertp/api/math-helpers.md

 Get the value for an empty extent (often 0 or an empty array).

-Get the empty value for an extent (often 0 or an empty array).

-Mathematically, this is the representation for the identity element.
+Mathematically, this is a representation of the identity element for the addition operation.

 ```js
 // Create an empty amount using a mathHelper